CrossTheRoadElec/Phoenix6-Documentation/source/docs/tuner/device-details-page.rst

 Device Details
 ==============

-The **Device Details** page can be accessed by clicking on the device card (or double clicking on the device row when in grid view).
+The **Device Details** page can be accessed by clicking on the device card (or clicking on :guilabel:`View more details...` when in grid view).
 This view allows you to access detailed device actions such as:

 - Device Details (Name, ID, Firmware Version, Model, Serial No, etc.)
 - Blinking LEDs